 “Although preterm birth — even near the traditional limits of viability — confers risks of long-term developmental impairments, the outcomes may not be uniformly deleterious,” they write.

-In a press release, co-author and noted economist David Figlio struck a similarly upbeat chord.
+, co-author and noted economist David Figlio struck a similarly upbeat chord.
 “I believe that the glass is more than half-full.
 Most infants born at 23 to 24 weeks still demonstrate a high degree of cognitive functioning at the start of kindergarten and throughout school.”